datanav/docs/technical/exact-membercare.rst

      - "string"

-Exact Currencies to Membercare Companycategories
+Exact Currencies to MemberCare Companycategories
 ------------------------------------------------
-Every Exact Currencies will be synchronized with a Membercare Companycategories.
+Every Exact Currencies will be synchronized with a MemberCare Companycategories.

-Once a link between a Exact Currencies and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Currencies and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Currencies and a Membercare Companycategories:
+The following properties are synchronized between a Exact Currencies and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - Exact Currencies Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Exact Departments to Membercare Companies
+Exact Departments to MemberCare Companies
 -----------------------------------------
-Every Exact Departments will be synchronized with a Membercare Companies.
+Every Exact Departments will be synchronized with a MemberCare Companies.

-Once a link between a Exact Departments and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Departments and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Departments and a Membercare Companies:
+The following properties are synchronized between a Exact Departments and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Exact Departments Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Exact Divisions to Membercare Companies
+Exact Divisions to MemberCare Companies
 ---------------------------------------
-Every Exact Divisions will be synchronized with a Membercare Companies.
+Every Exact Divisions will be synchronized with a MemberCare Companies.

-Once a link between a Exact Divisions and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Divisions and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Divisions and a Membercare Companies:
+The following properties are synchronized between a Exact Divisions and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Exact Divisions Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Website
      - url
      - "string"

-Exact Employees to Membercare Persons
+Exact Employees to MemberCare Persons
 -------------------------------------
-Every Exact Employees will be synchronized with a Membercare Persons.
+Every Exact Employees will be synchronized with a MemberCare Persons.

-Once a link between a Exact Employees and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Employees and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Employees and a Membercare Persons:
+The following properties are synchronized between a Exact Employees and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Exact Employees Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - BirthDate
      - birthDate
      - "string"